ooree23/RecalboxHomeAssistant/README.md

-### screenshot
+### Take a screenshot

-You can make a screejn shot simply push the screen shot button on your dashboard.
+You can make a game screenshot, simply pushing the screenshot button on your dashboard.

 You can also make a screen shot via Assist, typing or saying "Prends une capture d'écran du jeu", for example.
 Once again, use the exampes in [custom_sentences/fr/recalbox_intent.yaml](Home%20Assistant/custom_sentences/fr/recalbox_intent.yaml), for the `RecalboxCreateSnapshot` intent.